kurohat/writeUp/meAndMyGf1/README.md

 This VM tells us that there are a couple of lovers namely Alice and Bob, where the couple was originally very romantic, but since Alice worked at a private company, "Ceban Corp", something has changed from Alice's attitude towards Bob like something is "hidden", And Bob asks for your help to get what Alice is hiding and get full access to the company!

-* Difficulty LevelBeginner
+* Difficulty Level: Beginner
 * Notes: there are 2 flag files
 * Learning: Web Application | Simple Privilege Escalation

 # Footprinting
-We need more information about the target by starting with, find out the ip address of the target by using Nmap
+We need more information about the target by starting with find out the ip address of the target by using Nmap

 ```console
 nmap -F [ip address/mask]